samueljacobs98/amadaius/README.md

 });

 console.log(result);
 // -> "Hello, Alice!
-How are you, What is your favorite color?"
+What is your favorite color?"
 ```

 ### Partial Templates